Updated May 2026

 Take a moment to walk the grounds and look at its stone construction.
 A one-time kiddie pool is now a sunflower mural.
 The pool is open from Memorial Day weekend through the summer.

-BANNER CREEK RESERVOIR & WATCH YOUR GLASS
+BANNER CREEK RESERVOIR & WATCH YOUR GLASS ORB HUNT

-I set out to discover Banner Creek Reservoir (10975 K-16 Hwy) a short drive outside of town.
+I set out to discover Banner Creek Reservoir (10975 K-16 Hwy), a short drive outside of town.
 Not only did I set out to see views of the no-wake lake surrounded by native vegetation, but I was determined to find a glass orb.
-Jackson County’s Watch Your Glass initiative encourages tourists to find one of 100 glass orbs hidden in the county.
-The hunt was on.

-As I looked for a clear or colored orb, I appreciated the picturesque views that included fishing piers, a 9-hole disc golf course, and campsites.
+As I looked for a clear or colored orb, I appreciated the picturesque views, including fishing piers, a 9-hole disc golf course, and campsites.
 Walking trails weaved around the lake.

-Unfortunately, I didn’t find an orb but I enjoyed the search.
+Unfortunately, I didn’t find an orb, but I enjoyed the search.
 If you find one, you can keep it.
 But should you locate a second orb, you are encouraged to leave it where it is or re-hide it.
 Maybe I’ll have better luck next time!
 View a map of the area here.

 LANE FREEDOM TRAIL

-My visit to Holton was nearly complete but not without a driving tour to the Lane Freedom Trail.
-The site of “Battle of the Spurs,” is where John Brown led 12 slaves to freedom.
+My visit to Holton was nearly complete, but not without a drive along the Lane Freedom Trail.
+The site of the “Battle of the Spurs” is where John Brown led 12 slaves to freedom.
 You will be in awe of the shady spot surrounded by a canopy of trees for its historical significance.
-Click here to learn more about John Brown’s exit from Kansas.

 I loved my visit to Holton.
 As they say, you can have it all in Jackson County.
-Holton embraces visitors and you’ll feel just as welcome as I did.I encourage you to travel to Holton for an overnight stay to explore a small-town setting with some of the state’s top attractions.
-You’ll never lack for something to discover in this charming town north of Topeka.
+Holton embraces visitors, and you’ll feel just as welcome as I did.

-If you have questions about visiting the area or suggestions for nearby destinations, leave them in the comment below.
+If you have questions about visiting the area or suggestions for nearby destinations, leave them in the comments below.

 Thank for your visiting Holton and for your nice review here. – Denison State Bank, Holton